 - 2 large eggs, room temperature

-- 1 cup rhubarb, diced (into 1/2 inch or slighly smaller than 1/2 inch pieces)
+- 1 cup rhubarb, finely chopped (into pieces smaller than 1/2 inch)

 - 1/2 cup plus 2 tablespoons blueberries, fresh or frozen (not thawed if frozen)

 FOR THE CRUMBLE TOPPING (OPTIONAL)